martinfuchs/DepthKit/README.md

 #### Export as OBJ Sequence
 https://vimeo.com/56143282

-In order to export textured OBJ files select Export .obj Files on the left hand panel.
-This will render out a sequential series of .obj files and matching .png frames.
-There are no accompanying .mtl files included but they can be imported in to Maya.
+In order to export textured OBJ files toggle Export .obj Files on the left-hand panel.
+This will render out a sequential series of .OBJ files and matching .PNG frames to the _RenderBin/ folder.
+There will be no accompanying .mtl files included but they can be imported in to Maya.
 There is a tutorial and import script [here](http://mayapy.wordpress.com/2011/12/19/obj-sequence-importer-for-maya/).
-Keep in mind that there is no camera tracking or perspective information embedded in these sequences, but it does use your first and last camera points as in & out points for the render.
+Keep in mind that there is no camera tracking or perspective information embedded in these sequences as they are simply texturable 3D files, but it does still use your first and last camera points as in & out points for the render.

 ## Troubleshooting